huiruru/FinalProject/README.md

 ###Design
 *please note that this is a work in progress and I may make a ton of changes*

-**please check out the Final Project powerpoint presentation for quick overview of process**
+**please check out the Final Project powerpoint presentation that I created for the class for a quick overview of process**

 ####Libraries Used
 * Scrapy